DanielSporysz/LinguApp/README.md

 # What have I learned
 * making asynchronous HTTP requests via Fuel library and Kotlin coroutines,
-* writing scalable FXML layouts,
+* RecycleView with nested interactive fields,
+* Android Activity and Fragment life cycles,
+* saving and restoring Activity/Fragment instances,
 * write/read operations into local memory,
-* Android Activity and Fragment life cycles,
 * animations and transitions,
-* saving and restoring Activity/Fragment instances,
+* writing scalable FXML layouts,
 * the use of SharedPreferences,
 * event listeners of Views,
-* navigation, passing arguments between Acitvities and Fragments,
+* navigation, passing arguments between Acitvities and Fragments.
-* RecycleView with nested interactive fields.

 # Quick peek on how does LinguApp look like